Cap3-Nate-Chad-Brandon-Michael-Josh/OtakuRisuto/README.md

 Welcome to OtakuRisuto, your home to manage, track, and make progress on all the anime you have put on the backburner

-All anime enthusiast know there are more anime (good or bad) than one person could watch in a lifetime.
+All anime enthusiasts know there are more anime (good or bad) than one person could watch in a lifetime.
 Because of the enormous amount of content, we developed OtakuRisuto to allow our users to search for any anime in the world and add it to customizable lists.
 This means our users will be able to organize all the anime they want to watch in meaningful ways to make the process of what to watch next easier.

 If our users still can't decide what to watch next, we have them covered.
 We implemented a shuffle feature that will calculate and select for the user an anime to watch next based on specific user preferences.